Phone : +256 781 451 207

 What you need for the Dian Fossey grave (tomb) hike

 Dian Fossey Hike permits: The first thing you need to do while planning a hike to the grave of Dian Fossey and the Karisoke research centre is to acquire a permit.
 Hikers are required to show their permits during the briefing just before setting off to the head trail.
-A permit costs $75 and can be secured from either the volcanoes national park office or the Rwanda tourism offices in Kigali.
+What is the cost of a permit for the Dian Fossey tomb hike?
+The permit for the Dian Fossey grave hike costs $75 for foreigners, Foreign Residents pay $60 while Foreign Residents in East Africa pay $65.
+Citizens of East African pay $55 while Nationals The legacy of Dian Fossey and Mountain Gorillasof Rwanda pay 4,000 RWF.
+The permit includes Park Entrance and the Park Rangers to escort you.
+The Dian Fossey tomb hike permit is issued by the Rwanda Development Board through Tour Operators in the country.
 A portion of the money collected for the permit is channeled to gorilla conservation projects.

 Travel documents: You should always move with your identification documents – especially the passport and VISA.
 You are required to show your identification documents at the park offices before you can proceed to the starting point of the hike.